aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

 The "Document Explorer" sample generative AI application demonstrates how to build end-to-end solutions leveraging AWS services and [AWS Generative AI CDK Constructs](https://github.com/awslabs/generative-ai-cdk-constructs).

+> Note: This sample can also be deployed through Terraform !
+Please refer to the [Terraform sample code](https://github.com/aws-samples/aws-generative-ai-terraform-samples/tree/main/samples/document-explorer) for more details.

 It includes examples of key components needed in generative AI applications:

 - [Data Ingestion Pipeline](https://github.com/awslabs/generative-ai-cdk-constructs/tree/main/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch): Ingests documents, converts them to text, and stores them in a knowledge base for retrieval.
 This enables long context window approaches.